-The Analyzer requires a new key file (palamida.key or codeinsight.key) to enable access to FlexNet Code Insight Data Services.
+The Analyzer requires a new key file (palamida.key or codeinsight.key) to enable access to Code Insight Data Services.
 If you use your old key, the workspace reports will fail.
-If your FlexNet Code Insight server does not have internet access, you can turn off Data Services in analyzer.properties to apply limited analysis techniques.
+If your Code Insight server does not have internet access, you can turn off Data Services in analyzer.properties to apply limited analysis techniques.

 The feature is enabled by default for all projects, but it can be globally disabled or enabled for specific projects.
-Contact Support at https://flexeracommunity.force.com/customer/CCContactSupport to enable admin mode to turn off the Analyzer selectively.
+Contact Revenera Support to enable admin mode to turn off the Analyzer selectively.

 The feature can be configured to run automatically with each scan without selecting the Analyzer - Group Builder report.
-Contact Support at https://flexeracommunity.force.com/customer/CCContactSupport for instructions.
+Contact Revenera Support for instructions.